DraftShift/StealthChanger/wiki/Home.md

 4. If you run homing on Z or QGL and you are getting lots of restarts or excessive runs.
 Make sure you are using **N52** magnets, and check that your umbilicals are properly support and the right length.
 If these 3 things aren't checked it will affect the tap precision.

 5. A lot of people are asking which toolhead/extruder is recommended.
 The answer is whatever you want.
 The changer and tools are completely separate.
 That being said, using something that is already a tested combination for Stealth Burner or Dragon Burner is going to be the easiest.

+6. CAN setup.
+You are definitely going to want to use CAN to connect your toolheads.
+Its only 4 wires and much lighter.
+You don't need anything fancy to split out the signal.
+Simple WAGO connectors work just fine.
+Of course, there are options for boards that will split the signal as well if you want something that looks a little more professional.
+Run wires up to the umbilical from your controller and power supply, then use WAGO's there to split the signal.
+See the guide here for a lot more CAN information: https://github.com/Esoterical/voron_canbus